MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/02-Create-profiles.md

 1. Select **Next** and **Next** again, to skip the duplicate checking and move on to the **Matching rules** step.

-## Specify match order
+### Task 2: Specify match order
-1. For the next stage, we must select the order in which to merge the profiles.
+For the next stage, we must select the order in which to merge the profiles.
 You will be able to merge attributes to ensure that the unified profiles are complete as well as the priority of which sources to use for those attributes.

 1. You should select the most complete or accurate profile source as the **Primary (first) source**.
 Verify **Contacts : eCommerce** is the primary (first) source.